Grapes42/Nostalpi_SP/documentation/documentation.md

 #### Form:
 - Able to be taken everywhere
+- Used at home, or while waiting on busses, meetings, etc.
 - Pocket or bag size
 - Used often, requires long battery life

+#### Requests:
+- Wants to be able to transfer games wirelessly.

 ### Jack:
 #### Games: